When it comes to creating a classy look for the kitchen, quartz worktops really are where it’s at.

-How to keep the cost of quartz worktops down?
+How can I keep the cost of quartz worktops down?

 Most people have heard the good advice to never just accept the first quote you are given.
-It always makes sense to get a least two comparative quotes to consider before making a decision.
-With a major purchase such as a quartz worktop, it really does make sense to take your time to gather a few quotes before you dig deep into your pockets.
+It always makes sense to get a least two comparative quotes on new quartz kitchen worktops to consider before making a decision.
+With a major purchase such as new quartz worktops, it really does make sense to take your time to gather a few quotes before you dig deep into your pockets.

-It’s also a good idea to do your own estimate before you get any market quotes.
+It’s also a good idea to make your own estimation before you get any market quotes.
 Okay, so it might be a little rough around the edges and not exact – but it will give you a pretty clear idea whether the quotes you are given are fair or not.

 Thickness, width and other factors to consider